umbraco/UmbracoDocs/15/umbraco-forms/developer/configuration/README.md

 #### DatePickerFormatForValidation

-If a custom date format is provided it will be used on the client-side.
-A matching string in [C# date format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) should be provided, in order that server-side validation will match the expected format of the entry.
+If a custom date format is provided it will be used on the client side.
+A matching string in [C# date format](https://learn.microsoft.com/en-us/dotnet/standard/base-types/custom-date-and-time-format-strings) should be provided, so that server-side validation will match the expected format of the entry.

 ### reCAPTCHA v2 field type configuration